yxuco/fabric-operation/az/README.md

 cd ../network
 ./k8s-test.sh netop1 az
 ```
-This command creates the test channel `mychannel`, installs a test chaincode and instantiates the chaincode, and then execute a transaction and a query to verify the working network.
+This command creates the test channel `mychannel`, installs and instantiates a test chaincode, and then executes a transaction and a query to verify the working network.
 You can verify the result as follows:
 * The last result printed out by the test should be `90`;
 * Orderer data folder, e.g., `/mnt/share/netop1.com/orderers/orderer-0/data` would show a new channel folder `mychannel`;
 * Peer data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would show a new chaincode and transactions.